SSG-DRD-IOT/intel_retail_workshop/IWB/SamplePluginDevelopment.md

 #### Testing the plugin

   - When the hub is restarted, the Attendee Analytics plugin will be loaded.
-  - Launch the Unite® client application and enter the pin displayed on the hub.
+  - Launch the Intel Unite® client application and enter the pin displayed on the hub.
-  -	After the connection gets established, the plugin icon will be listed on the Intel Unite® client application home UI at the bottom section.
+  -	After the connection gets established, the plugin icon will be listed on the client Intel Unite® application home UI at the bottom section.

   ![](./images/run_1.JPG)